 Declining Urban Tree Canopy

 The City of Stirling’s Urban Forest Plan includes a target of 18% average canopy by 2040.
-Each year the City of Stirling is losing four times more canopy than it grows and the most recent figures available show that the City’s canopy averages 12.6%.
-The City’s strategy seeks to reduce annual canopy loss by 50%. https://www.stirling.wa.gov.au/recreation/parks-and-reserves/pages/urban-forest-strategy Over the past six years the City has lost 1.2 million square metres of tree canopy with the majority caused by residential development.
+Each year the City of Stirling is losing four times more canopy than it grows and the most recent figures available show that the City’s canopy averages 12.3%.
+The City’s strategy seeks to reduce annual canopy loss by 50%.
+City of Stirling Urban Forest Strategy Over the past six years the City has lost 1.2 million square metres of tree canopy with the majority caused by residential development.